sayalok/nodejs-scrap/README.md

-# node Js Scrap Project
+# Node Js Scrap Project
 This is a simple node js application to scrap data from  `otomoto.pl`

 ## To run this app do the following step:

 1. npm install
-2. npm start
+2. nodemon start

 it will open at [http://localhost:3001](http://localhost:3001)